berthelemy/flisspowercounselling/_pages/02-about.md

 I have an MSc in Person-Centred &amp; Experiential Psychotherapy from the Sherwood Psychotherapy Training Institute (SPTI) in Nottingham and am now a graduate member of SPTI.

-I have professional registration with UKCP (United Kingdom Council for Psychotherapy) and and individual member of BACP (British Association for Counselling and Psychotherapy).
+I have professional registration with UKCP (United Kingdom Council for Psychotherapy) and individual member of BACP (British Association for Counselling and Psychotherapy).
 I abide abide by the ethical codes of UKCP, BACP and SPTI.

 I have full professional indemnity insurance with Howden.